Product

 • Logged-in users bypass the cache automatically.
 Every managed host (GoDaddy, WPE, Kinsta) ships rules that bypass page cache when a WP authentication cookie is present.
 So admins/editors always see fresh PHP, while anonymous visitors hit the cache.
 Don’t override this.

-• If you set display.modes: ["page"] only, assume the route is publicly cacheable.
+• For page-rendered apps, assume the route is publicly cacheable.
 If your app does something user-specific in the bundle (capability gating, personalization), do it via bridge calls at runtime, not in the SSR’d HTML.

 Bridge endpoints under /wp-json/dsgo/v1/... serve per-user data. dsgo.posts.list() returns drafts to editors and only published posts to anonymous visitors; dsgo.storage.user.get() is keyed to the current user.
 Caching them at any layer is a security bug.